castorini/anserini/docs/experiments-covid.md

 ## Round 1

-tl;dr - here are the runs that can be easily replicated with Anserini, from pre-built indexes available [here](experiments-cord19.md#pre-built-indexes-all-versions):
+These are runs that can be easily replicated with Anserini, from pre-built indexes available [here](experiments-cord19.md#pre-built-indexes-all-versions) (version from 2020/04/10, which is the official corpus used in the evaluation).
+They were prepared _after_ round 1, and so we can report effectiveness results.

 |    | index     | field(s)                          | nDCG@10 | Judged@10 | Recall@1000 |
 |---:|:----------|:----------------------------------|--------:|----------:|------------:|